Everyone wants your team to “do more with less.” But how?

 Notice what’s not on this list: videos.

-For the same cost, and much less risk, you can create all the other items on this list.
+For the same cost as doing a video, and much less risk, you can create all the other items on this list.

-Now here’s some details on the formats I recommend most.
+Here are some details on the formats we recommend most.

 Get the word out with press releases

-But there are new audiences today, such as bloggers interested in your company.
+But there are new audiences today, such as bloggers and social media mavens.
 They find press releases a quick way to find accurate information on products and companies.

-Another new audience for press releases: web crawlers for the search engines.
+Another new audience for press releases: search engines.

-If everything else is equal, a B2B website with press releases will rate higher in Google than a site without any.
+Everything else being equal, a B2B website with press releases will rate higher in Google than a site without.

 For more details on writing press releases, see this article that explains how.